-- In and in modes, shots may look grainy because the ISO speed (p.
+- In and wodes, shots may look grainy because the ISO speed (p.
 104) is increased to suit the shooting conditions.

+- mode resolution is

+M (2304 x 1728) and cannot be changed.

 Correcting White Balance

 White balance can be manually corrected in the mode (p.
 79).
 This adjustment can match the effect of using a commercially available color-compensating filter.